-In today’s crowded world, privacy is precious, especially if your garden is overlooked…
+In today’s crowded world, having a private living space is precious, especially if your garden is overlooked…

 Today’s gardens and back yards are smaller on average than they have ever been.

-Sometimes building high walls or planting a tall tree or high hedge are not always the best option.
-They can be ugly, block light or simply not permitted under local regulations or by-laws.
+Sometimes building high walls or planting a tall tree or high hedge are not always the best option, as they can look unsightly, block light or simply not be permitted under local regulations or by-laws.

 Hide From Nosey Neighbours and Bring Privacy to Your Garden

-Walk around your garden and evaluate the space.
-Picture what you might like to do read, paint or spend time with family.
+Walk around and evaluate the space; picture what you might like to do – read, paint, or spend time with family.
 Where would you like your seating to be?
-Now look around.
-Who can overlook you when you’re in that spot?
+Now look around – who can overlook you when you’re in that spot?

-Screening for privacy doesn’t need to be ugly or overbearing.
-You can even make your garden look more attractive.
-A garden gazebo can be highly decorative and provide shelter as well as give you year-round privacy.
+Screening for privacy doesn’t need to be ugly or overbearing; a gazebo can be highly decorative and provide shelter as well as give you year-round privacy.

 A Breeze House Can Help You Enjoy Spending Time In Your Garden Again

 In the UK an outdoor structure or building cannot be higher than 2.5 metres (8ft 2”) if it is within 2 metres of your boundary; if it is further than 2 metres from your boundary wall it can be up to 4 metres (13ft) high.
 If you live in a Listed Building, a conservation area or an Area of Outstanding Natural Beauty the rules may be different so check with your local authority.

 The stunning Oasis, Mara, Savannah and Oval Savannah Breeze Houses within our collection are all under 2.5 metres in height, which would be the perfect addition to a space which doesn’t have planning permission; if you’re lucky enough to have obtained planning permission, you can choose from many other buildings in our collection, as they vary in height up to 3.8 metres.